ucsusa/pypsa-illinois/README.md

 mamba activate pypsa-illinois
 ```

+3. Creating the `.env` file

+Users should copy the `.env.template` file into a new file simply called `.env`.
+This file contains "secret" information, such as API keys, emails, and other data
+that should remain local.
+In order to run the current model, users must have API keys
+from the following organizations:

+* NREL
+* EIA

+These keys may be added directly to the `.env` file.

 # Running the model

 This project uses the workflow management tool, `snakemake`, to create a reproducible data pipeline.